Khrystofor03/VisComm/vinci-reloaded-2026/Design Notes 4 lab/2-audience-Goal.md

 - [ ] Poster
 - [ ] Other

-*Note: The presentation will take place on a projector screen in conference room in Katowice.
-This requires high contrast, thick lines, and large fonts (sans-serif) for readability from a distance.*
+*Note: The pitch will take place on a large projector screen in a conference room in Katowice.
+This strict medium constraint requires high contrast, thick lines, large sans-serif typography, and a massive reduction of visual noise (chartjunk) for immediate readability from a distance.*

 ---